 It's important to compare courses when you're deciding what and where to study.
-Many universities and higher education providers offer the same course so it is up to you to find out which one is best for you.
-If you want to study with a higher education provider, you can compare courses on the QILT website.
+Many universities and higher education providers offer the same course, so it is up to you to find out which one suits you best.

-What to consider
+Other things to consider

 Types of qualifications

-Vocational Education and Training (VET)
+Vocational education and training (VET)

 Bachelor degrees introduce students to general fields rather than teaching specific skills needed for specific jobs.

-Postgraduate study includes Graduate Certificates, Graduate Diplomas, Masters degrees, or a Doctor of Philosophy (PhD or Doctorate).
+Postgraduate study includes graduate certificates, graduate diplomas, master's degrees, or a doctor of philosophy (PhD or doctorate).

-Many qualifications will be offered online.
+Many qualifications are offered online.

 Consider the price of the qualification.

-If the qualification is more expensive, ask the provider why.
+- If the qualification is more expensive, ask the provider why.

-The price listed for a qualification is only for the course.
-Sometimes there are extra costs for textbooks, laptops and equipment.
+- The price listed for a qualification is only for the course.
+You may need to buy textbooks, laptops and equipment.